 Cotton Australia, represent the biosecurity interests of cotton growers and the industry.

-Cotton is grown in most of the major inland river valleys of eastern Australia, in a belt stretching from central Queensland in the north, to the Murrumbidgee Irrigation Area and Menindee Lakes in southern and western NSW.
-Approximately 60 per cent of the national crop is grown in NSW, with the remainder grown in Queensland and a small number of fields over the Victoria border.
-Cotton is generally grown as an annual irrigated summer crop in fertile alluvial floodplain soils but, in an average season, rain grown cotton represents approximately 20 per cent of the total planted area.
+Cotton is grown in most of the major inland river valleys of eastern Australia, in a belt stretching from central Queensland in the north, to the Murray Valley Area in Victoria, and Menindee Lakes in western NSW.
+Approximately 60 per cent of the national crop is grown in NSW, with the remainder grown in Queensland and a small number of fields in Victoria.
+Cotton is predominantly grown as an annual irrigated summer crop, with rain-grown cotton representing approximately 20 per cent of the total planted area.

 Cotton (Gossypium hirsutum) is grown worldwide for its soft, staple fibre that develops around the seeds of the plant into a form known as a boll.
 The shrub is native to tropical and subtropical regions around the world, including the Americas, India and Africa.